sserwangaedrisa/Animation-Nation-2023/README.md

 <br>

 ![header-picture](./public/images/colourpencils.png)
-_Sharpen your pencils, we're getting creative!_
+_Sharpen your pencils, we're getting creative from here!_

 Hello and welcome to Animation Nation, a ZTM project for Hacktoberfest!
 This site aims to showcase the creative talents of the ZTM community :)